rhythmx/qemuonrails/README.md

 ## Automatic Creation ##

-This can create disks, download images, or configure any other persistent resources the VM might need.
+This can create disks, download ISO or disk images, or configure any other persistent resources the VM might need.

 ```
 [root@vm systemd-qemu]# ./demo.sh create